inesNeji/Multi-modal-emotion-recognition-/README.md

 # Multi-modal Emotion Recognition

-This research work is focused to implement an e-learning system with multi-modal emotion recognition.
-Understanding emotions will allow the teacher to konw the react of students in course time.
+This research work is focused to implement a multi-modal emotion recognition real time application used in the field of e-learning.
+Understanding emotions will allow the teacher to know